Encoding Domain Knowledge in Multi-view Latent Variable Models: A Bayesian Approach with Structured Sparsity: APPENDIX A

 The parameter and training settings for the baselines are provided here.
-We train MOFA combining the ARD and the spike-and-slab prior on the weights for column-wise and element-wise sparsity and apply BASS with default parameters and $20$ parameter-expanded expectation maximization (PX-EM) iterations.
-The autoencoder consists of an encoder-decoder pair for each observed view, connected via a common latent space governed by a product of experts (PoE) approach\citep{lee2021variational, cao2014generalized}.
-The encoders comprise two hidden layers of size 64 and 32, each followed by a ReLU activation, whereas the decoders perform a linear mapping of the latent code to the observed features of each view.
-To achieve sparsity in the factor-to-feature mapping, we introduce an L1 penalty term in the respective decoder weights.
+We train MOFA combining the ARD and the spike-and-slab prior on the weights for column-wise and element-wise sparsity.
+We apply BASS with default parameters and $20$ parameter-expanded expectation maximization (PX-EM) iterations.
+The autoencoder consists of an encoder-decoder pair for each observed view, connected via a common latent space governed by a product of experts (PoE) approach~\citep{lee2021variational, cao2014generalized}.
+Each encoder comprises two hidden layers of size 64 and 32, followed by a ReLU activation.
+Each decoder then performs a linear mapping of the latent code to the observed features of each view.
+To achieve sparsity in the factor-to-feature mapping, we introduce an L1 penalty term with $\lambda=0.01$ in the respective decoder weights.
+All models were trained until an early stopping condition was met, that is, until the optimization objective no longer improved in consecutive iterations, and after a certain number of patience steps.